cara-tm/JSON-LD/README.md

 + **JSON-LD_BedAndBreakfast**: a data graph for logging or B&B.
 + **JSON-LD_Blog**: a data graph for individual blog article types.
 + **JSON-LD_Book**: in list or individual article data graph for a book store and its book details (list of different books or an individual book) with current breadcrumb page, list of pages (a breadcrumb list of pages), the local business URL, its postal address, its logo, its email address, its range of prices (default: two digits, € sign); all details for books (few custom fields are required: **Format** with ebook or paperback choices, **Price** for the price without currency symbol, **Pages** for the number of pages, **ISBN** for the ISBN code, **Stock** for availability and **Language**) and the cover images.
-+ **JSON-LD_Breadcrumb**: display your navigation structure into the Google search results (SERP) directly under your site name as  cliquable links into an arrows separated list.
++ **JSON-LD_Breadcrumb**: display your navigation structure based on sections into the Google search results (SERP) directly under your site name as  cliquable links into an arrows separated list.
++ **JSON-LD_ItemList**: a graph for your article page to display relationship within related articles (based on their categories).
 + **JSON-LD_LocalBusiness**: a data graph for small business with website URL, postal address, email address, logo, slogan, the founder name, social network links and the search page which Google can adds into the SERP.
 + **JSON-LD_NewsArticle**: a data graph for individual article news.
 + **JSON-LD_Person**: a data graph for individual articles with the author informations.
 Name, author's URL, address email, its image, and a optional URL list of its colleagues.